 Research Associate in Planetary Atmospheric Science

-You will carry out independent and collaborative research for this project and disseminate the results to the international scientific community.
-There will be significant opportunities to collaborate within Leicester’s Planetary Science team (whose existing research includes planetary magnetospheres, ionospheres, atmospheres and surface science), Earth Observation group, and with an international team specialising in radiative transfer and spectral inversion for planetary atmospheres.
+The successful applicant will be expected to carry out independent and collaborative research for this project and disseminate the results to the international scientific community.
+There will be significant opportunities to collaborate within Leicester’s Planetary Science team (whose existing research includes planetary magnetospheres, ionospheres, atmospheres and surface science), and with an international team specialising in radiative transfer and spectral inversion for planetary atmospheres.

-Informal enquiries are welcome and should be made to Dr. Leigh Fletcher on firstname.lastname@example.org or 0116 252 3585.
+Informal queries are welcome and can be made to Dr Leigh Fletcher on firstname.lastname@example.org